solliancenet/cloudcore-mba/whiteboard-design-session/student-guide.md

 ## Abstract and learning objectives

-In this whiteboard design session, you will work with a group to analyze customer requirements and design a solution to modernize the Contoso Sports League Association's (CSLA) e-commerce and back-end services.
-The goal is to use Azure platform-as-a-service (PaaS) services for the public-facing and back-end websites, while providing a way for the on-premises components to securely communicate with these services.
+In this whiteboard design session, you will work with a group to analyze customer requirements and design a solution to modernize the customer's e-commerce website and backend services.
+The goal is to use Azure platform-as-a-service (PaaS) services for the public-facing and backend websites while providing a way for the on-premises components to communicate with these services securely.
 You will also design fault-tolerance and a regional failover plan of the Azure components.

 By the end of this whiteboard design session, you will have a better understanding of the key processes used to architect Azure solutions from a given set of customer requirements, with a focus on delivering on the Azure value proposition.